-Pet food manufacturers rely on the fact that most people don’t fully understand what a grain is.
+Pet food manufacturers rely on the fact that most people don’t fully understand what grain is.
 For example, most people think of wheat and corn when they think of ‘grains.’
-It is corn and wheat that are currently the most ‘villainized’ cereal grains, associated with GMO production, chemical residues and poor health.
+It is corn and wheat that are currently the most ‘villainized’ cereal grains, associated with GMO production, chemical residues, and poor health.

-Stick with reputable companies that are committed to a quality product.
+Stick with reputable companies that are committed to quality product.
 If you're looking for recommendations for reputable dog food brands, do some research online or ask a canine nutritionist for assistance in choosing a product.

 2. It's Not Necessarily Healthier for Dogs